 Mark McWilliam Ba(Hons)BSc(Hons)MSc,

 Mark McWilliam has 3 children and lives in Penarth.
 He received a 1st Class Honours degree from the London School of Osteopathy and is registered with the General Osteopathic Council.
 He is an a active member of the Institute of Osteopathy and he has been published in the British Osteopathic Journal.
 Mark has completed an MSc in Pain Management and is an honorary tutor at Cardiff University School of Medicine.
 He has a special interest into looking at the ways manual and manipulative therapy can help reduce the suffering caused by pain.
 Mark was the winner of the 'WELSH PAIN SOCIETY PRIZE 2011' for his research into migraines.
 He enjoys study and recently completed a course in Medical Neuroscience.
 Mark is one of the founder Members of Osteopaths for the Progress of Headaches and Migraines ( www.ophm.org), and runs lectures and workshops in England & Wales to Osteopathic and medical establishments.
-He is an active cyclists and is most proud of both his son and daughter having fundraised and cycled the CARTEN 100 miles to Tenby.
+He is an active cyclist and is most proud of both his son and daughter having fundraised and cycled the CARTEN 100 miles to Tenby.

 ANDREW LEWIS D.O.